 Passover –– the Jewish holiday that commemorates the freedom from slavery and the promise of redemption –– is usually a communal and festive holiday.
-With current times in mind, here are some ways to celebrate the festival at home, which runs from sundown on April 8 to sundown April 16.
+With current times in mind, here are some ways to celebrate the festival at home, which runs from sundown on March 27 to sundown April 4 in 2021.

 Bubbe’s Secret Recipe

 Bubbe is Yiddish for grandmother.
 And, no one is a better cook than grandma, right?
 Matzo Ball Soup is something we make year-round, but it’s especially handy when it comes to eating during Passover.
 A simple, yet amazing, matzoh ball recipe from Joan Nathan’s seminal Jewish Cooking in America follows.
 You will only need five ingredients:

 - 4 eggs

 - 2 tbsp schmaltz (chicken fat) or vegetable oil

 - ½ cup club soda or seltzer water (if you must, expend a bottle of Topo Chico plain and drink the rest)

 - Seasoning: salt, pepper, and onion or garlic salt to taste

 *You may also add parsley, dill, or cilantro for garnish.

 Tips from Chef Bria Downey (to make it your own):